richard523/Coding-Challenge-S22/README.md

 # Notes:
 Renamed some of the columns (example: gill-attached to gill_attached)

-I added a new component called mushroom_id that indexes all mushrooms.
+- I added a new component called mushroom_id that indexes all mushrooms.

-Uploaded my version of the mushrooms.csv file.
+- Uploaded my version of the mushrooms.csv file.

-Implemented using KNN and used previous notebook's example (for classifying iris species)
+- Implemented using KNN and used previous notebook's example (for classifying iris species)

-In graphs.xlsx I took notes for each of the data.
+- In graphs.xlsx I took notes for each of the data.

+- Sunken cost fallacy made me normalize all the categorical data manually.
+By the time I discovered sklearn's normalization tools I was already 80% finished with preprocessing the data.

-I was going to try making simple neural network but ran out of time.
+- I was going to try making simple neural network but ran out of time.

 # How to create a mushroom prediction: